Shlomo-Moller/hocs/README.md

 ## Let's Go

+* React HOCs are a pattern to abstract and share some logic accross many components.
-A React HOC is a... :
+* A React HOC is a pure function that... :

-* Pattern.
+    * Defines some functionality.
-* Function that takes a component and returns a new component.
+    * Takes a component.
+    * Returns a new component based on the given one, but with the additional functionality.

 ### Scenario-Based Explanation